NeoResearch/nef-learn/index.markdown

     push2 newarray

-{% include stack.html stack="1560" %}
+{% include stack.html stack="1578" %}

 Wait, what is this number pushed on stack?
-Our example considers `1560` (but it may be different) as the _memory pointer_ where to find the array (in local memory).
+Our example considers `1578` (but it may be different) as it represents a _memory pointer_ where to find the array (in local memory).

 ### `arraysize` (opcode `0xc0`)